cesar-douady/open-lmake/doc/who_needs_open-lmake.md

 # Who needs open-lmake?

-If you experience any of the following time-wasting situations:
+If you find yourself stuck in any of these time-wasting scenarios:

 - Your computer executes some stuff you are sure or almost sure (say 99%) is useless.
 - You use a single computer although you have access to a compute farm.